blaquenkot/game-off-2013/README.md

 ## About the game

-How much would you hurt the planet to get to the end?
+How much would you harm the planet in order to survive?

-[CH₃CH₂CH₂CH₂CH₃anges](http://www.youtube.com/watch?v=K78gvWXDgNM) is a simple platformer game where your goal is to reach the end of each level.
-To aid you, you can control several of the effects of our very real **climate changes**.
-Raise the water level, or melt glaciers to reach your goal.
+[CH₃CH₂CH₂CH₂CH₃anges](http://www.youtube.com/watch?v=K78gvWXDgNM) is a simple platformer game where your main aim is to reach the end of each level.
+To help you accomplish your goal, you can control several of the effects of our very real **climate changes**.
+Raise the water level or melt glaciers to achieve your objective.

-But of course, messing with the planet is **bad**, isn't it?
-How far can you get without destroying our home?
+But of course, messing with the planet **is** bad, isn't it?
+How far can you get without destroying our precious home?

 ![Screenshot](http://i.imgur.com/VRIfnNd.jpg)

 ## About us

 We are [@_joliv](https://twitter.com/_joliv) and [@kotzzi](https://twitter.com/kotzzi).
-We've been toying with the idea of creating a game for a while, and this seemed like the perfect opportunity/excuse to actually start one and have a deadline pushing us forward.
+We've been toying for a long time with the idea of creating a game, and this seemed like the perfect opportunity/excuse to actually start one and have a deadline pushing us forward.
 So here it is, our very first game!

 ## About the amazing resources behind the game

-Of course this wouldn't have been possible without a community unknowingly backing us up:
+Of course, this wouldn't have been possible without a community unknowingly backing us up:

 * [melonJS](http://melonjs.org/): The engine behind the game.
 Special thanks to the team that has helped us a lot in the forums!
 * [Tiled](http://www.mapeditor.org/) to create the levels.